MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/myriad-of-machines-that-had-tdr-caused-by-crash-in-graphics-driver-binary-ecosystem.md

 ---
-title: Myriad of machines with discrete GPU that had a TDR caused by a crash in the graphics driver binary
+title: Myriad of machines with discrete GPU that had a TDR caused by a crash in the graphics driver binary (Ecosystem)
-description: The measure aggregates telemetry from a 7-day sliding window into a myriad of distinct machines with discrete GPU that experienced a TDR caused by a crash in the graphics driver binary ms.topic: article ms.date: 06/18/2020 ms.localizationpriority: medium
+description: The measure aggregates telemetry from a 7-day sliding window into a myriad of distinct machines with discrete GPU that experienced a TDR caused by a crash in the graphics driver binary (Ecosystem) ms.topic: article ms.date: 06/18/2020 ms.localizationpriority: medium